Onismor Bhasera Image Via Facebook

 Bhasera attended Lord Marlvern High School in Harare, where he was the captail of the school soccer team.
 During his time, Lord Malvern won the Coca Coal National Association of Secondary Heads (NASH) Tournamnent for three consecutive years between 2001 and 2003.
-Bhasera also joined the Aces Youth Soccer Academy (AYSA) which used to train at Lord Malvern High School.
+Bhasera also joined the Regis Dzenga project in Agatha Sheneti Soccer Academy (ASSA) which was a feeder club to Harare United.

 Bhasera joined Harare United, which was playing in the Zimbabwe's second tier league, Division One.
 His excellent performances brought him to the attention of South African clubs.

 In the 2004-2005 season Bhasera joined South African side Tembisa Classic, which used was playing in the second tier National First Division.
 Bhasera was part of the team that won promotion into the South African Premier Soccer League.

 However, Tembisa Classic sold its franchise and all of its contracts to Maritzburg United.
 In the 2005-2006 seaon Bhasera played 27 matches in the South African Premier Soccer league (PSL) and helped the club to avoid relegation.
 In the 2006-2007 Bhasera played 26 league teams, although he was unable to help the clun secure its place in the PSL, as the club was relegated to the second tier National First Division.